leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 10 Redux - Singularity/Exp10Phase05Milestone03 Sentience Echo AutoValidate/ReadMe.txt

 Debug >
 Phase05Step01.png
-Stage 01 completed (arrival in the autophagous village) and Rewards acquired (Progress 02/06) Stage 02 still to be completed
+Step 01 completed (arrival in the autophagous village) and Rewards acquired (Progress 02/06) Step  02 still to be completed
-Stage 03 completed but encrypted as stage 02 has not been completed, so rewards cannot be collected
+Step 03 completed but encrypted as stage 02 has not been completed, so rewards cannot be collected

 Phase05Step02.png
-Stage 01 completed (arrival in the autophagous village) and rewards acquired (Progression 03/06) Step 02 completed (talk to autophage) and rewards to be collected Step 03 completed and deciphered since step 02 has been completed
+Step 01 completed (arrival in the autophagous village) and rewards acquired (Progression 03/06) Step 02 completed (talk to autophage) and rewards to be collected Step 03 completed and deciphered since step 02 has been completed

 Phase05Step03.png
-Step 01 completed (arrival in autophage village) and Rewards acquired (Progression 03/06) Stage 02 completed (talk to autophage) and Rewards acquired Stage 03 completed, decypted and Rewards recovered
+Step 01 completed (arrival in autophage village) and Rewards acquired (Progression 03/06) Step 02 completed (talk to autophage) and Rewards acquired Step 03 completed, decypted and Rewards recovered

 After>
 Let me know if it works! (^^)